Chart Color Schemes

 Stanhope Gardens - Parklea has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified ten projects likely to influence the area.
-Notable ones include Essentia Smart Townhomes by Mulpha Norwest, Bella Vista and Kellyville TOD Accelerated Precincts, Stanhope Gardens Village Centre, and 40 Memorial Avenue, Bella Vista.
-The following list details those most relevant.
+AreaSearch identified ten projects potentially affecting this region.
+Notable projects include Essentia Smart Townhomes by Mulpha Norwest, Bella Vista and Kellyville TOD Accelerated Precincts, Stanhope Gardens Village Centre, and 40 Memorial Avenue, Bella Vista.
+Relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.